Ural Federal University: 21st century

 Since 2008, the university has been bearing the name of Boris Yeltsin, who graduated the Department of Civil Engineering in 1955 and became the first President of Russian Federation in 1991.

 The merger process of USTU-UPI and USU to create Ural Federal University (UrFU) began in 2009 and was completed by the spring of 2011.

-The number of full-time students studying at UrFU exceeded to more than 40,000 in 2022.
-The foreign students come from more than 100 countries, and are taught by more than 4,000 faculty members.
-424 educational programs were provided by 12 institutes.
-More than 360,000 people have graduated from Ural Federal University over the years.
+The number of full-time students studying at UrFU exceeded 45,000 in 2024.
+The foreign students come from more than 100 countries, and are taught by more than 4,400 faculty members.
+358 educational programs were provided by 13 institutes.
+More than 400,000 people have graduated from Ural Federal University over the years.

-In 2023, about 3,600 international students study at UrFU.
+In 2024, more than 4,400 international students study at UrFU.
 During the last ten years, the university was attended by more than 20 international delegations.
 Among them are the ambassadors of the US, France, United Kingdom, Sweden, The Republic of South Africa, and Mongolia.